-ICF retains exclusive decision-making with respect to the parameters that are included in (or excluded from) the modeling in this project.
+ICF retained exclusive decision-making with respect to the parameters that are included in (or excluded from) the modeling in this project.
 However, as part of the development of our modeling, we sought (and will continue to seek) input and feedback from stakeholders that are uniquely positioned to characterize trends, constraints, and opportunities across various low carbon fuels.
-ICF conducted interviews with stakeholders from various low carbon fuel providers.
+ICF conducted interviews with stakeholders representing or from low carbon fuel providers.
 Through these conversations, ICF introduced the broader project objectives and ICF's modeling approach to help stakeholders understand the key drivers for our analysis.
 ICF then led a discussion guided by the following questions:

 - Deployment.
 What are expected changes in the industry that will increase or decrease the deployment of a particular fuel or fuel/vehicle combination?
 These generally include supply and demand considerations and should account for opportunities and barriers to the extent feasible.
 What is the timeframe associated with any changes? - Carbon intensity.
 What is the current and projected carbon intensity of the fuel under consideration?
-Are there any California-specific policy or regulatory changes that can be accommodated to help achieve these reductions?
-What is the rate at which these carbon intensity changes are likely to occur?
+Are there any California-specific policy or regulatory changes

-• Demand from Other Markets.
+- that can be accommodated to help achieve these reductions?
+What is the rate at which these carbon intensity changes are likely to occur? - Demand from Other Markets.
 Where are the developments likely to occur?
 Are there any specific advantages or disadvantages associated with delivering these solutions to California that ICF needs to consider?
 To what extent will other (existing or potential) low carbon fuel markets be advantaged or disadvantaged as it relates to these solutions as a function of their corresponding geography?

-Lastly, it is important to note that ICF has developed the modeling framework used in this study based on publicly available tools and data-we have purposefully excluded any proprietary data or considerations at this time.
-ICF's final report will include more detailed data and sourcing to ensure that we meet the transparency expectations of stakeholders.
+Lastly, it is important to note that ICF developed the modeling framework used in this study based on publicly available tools and data-we have purposefully excluded any proprietary data or considerations at this time.